Tailor-made Tour 19 days from £4400 per person

 Ho Chi Minh City

-On arrival you’ll be met by your driver and guide and escorted to your hotel for a one-night stay.
+On arrival you’ll be met by your guide and escorted to your hotel for a one-night stay.
 Spend the rest of the day recovering from your journey, perhaps venturing out to Cholon quarter in the evening, or to the Eon Heli Bar for a sundowner.

 As ‘Saigon’, Ho Chi Minh City earned the epithet ‘Paris of the Orient’, and more than a hint of Gallic grandeur survives in the swanky Dong Khoi district (setting for Graham Greene’s novel, The Quiet American).
 After a post-flight siesta, visit the beautiful Jade Emperor Pagoda, with its array of gilded Buddhist and Taoist deities, then wander with your guide around the atmospheric Cholon quarter, whose markets are brimming with silk, spices and jade souvenirs, before a sundowner at the Eon Heli Bar, on the 52nd floor of the city’s tallest building, the Bitexco Financial Tower.